 Yes, there are food items that can be warmed up in convenience stores.

-When buying food items such as Bento (lunch boxes) in a convenience store, you might be asked at the check-out counter if you want them warmed up with the phrase "Kochira Atatame masu ka? こちら温めますか", means “Would you like it(this) warmed up?".
-Also, some people say "“Kochira Attame Masu ka?" in casual way as “Atatame Masuka” is hard to pronounce.
-It recalls me of my English teacher complaining about the Japanese phrase “Atatakakattakara” (= As it was warm) because of too many ta and ka.
+When buying food items such as Bento (lunch boxes) in a convenience store, you might be asked at the check-out counter if you want them warmed up with the phrase "Kochira Atatame masu ka? こちら温めますか？", means “Would you like it(this) warmed up?".
+Also, some people say "“Kochira Attame Masu ka?" in a casual way as “Atatame Masuka” is hard to pronounce.
+It recalls me of my English teacher (came from abroad) grumbling about the Japanese phrase “Atatakakattakara” (= As it was warm) because of too many ta and ka.

 In case the store staff doesn’t ask you and if you want your food warmed up, just say:”Atatamete kudasai 温めてください” or "Attamete kudasai", equivalent to “Can you please warm it up?”